dusk-network/dusk-protocol/consensus/basics/blockchain.md

 # Blockchain
-This section formally describes the the Dusk blockchain and block finality.
+This section formally describes the Dusk block, blockchain, and Rolling Finality.

 **ToC**
   - [Blocks](#blocks)